Updates

 📝 Prelims Practice

-Consider the following statements about environmental regulation in Jharkhand's mining sector:
+Consider the following statements about environmental regulations in Jharkhand's mining sector:

 Which of the above statements is/are correct?